iosonobert/pIMOS/README.md

     - Deployment files [including URL]
     - UWA raw netcdf files [including URL]
     - UWA processed netcdf files [including URL]
+    - LISST ** Not done yet
 - Written in PostgreSQL [Code first database already written]
 - Script to populate code first database from Matt Rayson's SQLLite database written also
 - Still need to write tables for raw and processed netcdf data.

-[Here](https://github.com/iosonobert/pIMOS/blob/master/postgres/db_create.ipynb) is a draft notebook for generating a postgres database and adding some data.
+[Here](notebooks/postgreSQL_db_create.ipynb) is a draft notebook for generating a postgres database and adding some data.
+Ignore all the django stuff in that folder - that's another rabbit hole we don't need right now.

 ## Python code
-Code falls into 3 categories:
+Code falls into 5 categories:
 1. Raw file readers
 1. The actual zutils.xrwrap object [common for ALL* instruments]
     - This class controls all the QAQC codes CF conventions etc.
     - Each instrument will naturally inherit from this class, adding unique features if necessary
 1. Code to parse from various data formats into the common data object
+1. 'Pre-processing' code
-1. Processing scripts
+1. QC code
 1. External processing libraries

 ### 1. Raw file readers
-Where possible, these should read from binary files and avoid complex dependencies.
-Dependence on Dolfyn for exmple is not ideal as Kilcher is always changing his API.
+Where possible, these should read from binary files and avoid complex dependencies or other human interference.
+Dependancies should be reduced where possible.
+If code is borrowed, acknowledge it.
+Dependence on Dolfyn for exmple is not ideal as Kilcher is always changing his API, but the author must be acknowledged.

 - SBE56 [Done using UHDAS code]
 - SBE39 [Done using UHDAS code]
 - SBE37 [Done using UHDAS code]